ognistik/alfred-pasteflow/README.md

 * Copy your entire list at once with CMD C
 * Use Alfred's Universal Actions on your full list

-*Note: The menu is populated dynamically.
-For example, you won't see processing some options if your list is empty, the "Next Item" processing option won't be available if all items have been processed and the list isn't set to restart, or you will not have the "insert in next position" modifier [if it makes no difference](#advanced-insertion-and-processing)...*
+*Note: Pasteflow's menus are populated dynamically.
+For example, you won't see some processing options if your list is empty, the "Next Item" processing option won't be available if all items have been processed and the list isn't set to restart, or you will not have the "insert in next position" modifier [if it makes no difference](#advanced-insertion-and-processing)...*

 <details>
   <summary><b>👇️ Main Menu Options and Modifiers</b></summary>